-When disputing errors on your credit report, whether they’re medical related or not, it’s important to document every step you take.
+The Fair Credit Reporting Act requires the credit bureaus to investigate all disputes.
+When disputing errors on your credit reports, whether they’re medical related or not, it’s important to document every step you take.

-Make copies of everything: your bills, receipts, and letters to and from the medical provider or debt collector.
+Make copies of everything: your bills, receipts, and letters to and from the health care provider or debt collector.
 If you reach an agreement on the phone, ask the other party to send confirmation in writing so that you have a record of the arrangement.

-In the event your credit report indicates that a paid medical bill is still unpaid, you dispute the account with the credit bureaus directly.
+In the event your credit history indicates that a paid medical bill is still unpaid, you dispute the account with the credit bureaus directly.

 Just remember that you have to repeat the process with each credit bureau that has the medical collection on your credit report.
-The credit bureaus are required to follow up with you within 30 days of receiving your complaint, so mark your calendar to make sure they do.
+The credit bureau is required to follow up with you within 30 days of receiving your complaint, so mark your calendar to make sure they do.

-When you’re dealing with large amounts of medical debt, try your hardest to avoid it going to collections and showing up on your credit report.
-Ask your medical provider for assistance in coming up with a payment plan that works for both of you.
+When you’re dealing with large amounts of debt, try your best to avoid it going to collections and showing up on your credit report.
+Ask your health care provider for assistance in coming up with a payment plan that works for both of you.

-While it takes a good deal of time and persistence, your diligence can often result in medical bills staying far away from your credit report.
+While it takes a good deal of time and persistence, your diligence can often result in medical debts staying far away from your credit report.